Registered Social Security Analyst: The Retirement Professional that Can Help You Maximize Your Benefits

 The 'Roadmap' to your claiming strategy

 Social Security benefits are computed using average indexed monthly earnings (AIME)."
 This is your average monthly earnings over your 35 highest-earning years, adjusted for inflation.
 Social Security uses the Average Wage Index (AWI) to adjust your wages for inflation, ensuring that only those years where you earn the most are used to calculate your benefit.
 Applying the index brings nominal earnings up to near-current wage levels.
-For example, for someone turning 62 in 2025, the indexing year is 2023, two years prior to eligibility.
+For example, for someone turning 62 in 2025, the indexing year is 2023, two years before eligibility.
 If they earned $50,000 in 1990, the indexed earnings for 1990 would be valued at $158,400.

 The SSA then applies a formula to this average to compute the primary insurance amount (PIA).
 The PIA number is the basis for the benefits that are paid to an individual.
 There is also something called bend points; these are thresholds that determine the percentage of AIME used to calculate benefits.
-There is more to the making calculations — but this is a good place to stop.
+There is more to making calculations, but this is a good place to stop.
 You get the idea of how layered and complex applying the formula used by the SSA can be.
 Let me show you how this can be much easier.

 My favorite aspect of the software is how it is designed to take full advantage of the information available to you in your my Social Security account.
 The program integrates with SSA.gov, so you can easily upload your earning records directly into the software.
 By using your SSA earning records, you ensure that your benefits analysis is as accurate and personalized as possible, because it's based on your actual earnings history.
 The program will do the indexing, apply the bend points and calculate your PIA.